oldoddtw/LogExpress/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Before You Begin
+- This system supports 52 language interfaces, but the native development location is Taiwan, so you can contact me directly in Traditional Chinese/Simplified Chinese/English, or communicate on the discussion board.
+- Driven by the ideal of public welfare and the hope to help more grassroots users, this system comes with a built-in vocabulary database and special bilingual function to achieve better localization through a friendly interface.
+For detailed information, please refer to the documents in the 'Language' folder.
+- Thanks to Google Translate, it brings people closer.
+However, because the initial versions of each language in the database come from machine translation, there must be errors or inappropriate problems.
+If you are willing to make corrections and improvements to anyone language, please contact me.
+I would greatly appreciate your support.
+- LogExpress is developed according to decades experiences and industry requirements, aiming to align with industry practices and regulatory requirements as much as possible.
+But after all, it is a shared software developed by individual in my spare time.
+You are welcome to provide any suggestions for debugging, correction, function expansion or optimization.
+I have listed the features that users and testers would like to see added in a Wishlist on the discussion board.

 <!-- some important things before begining -->

 ## License